-Apportion the minimum tax determined above by multiplying by the total number of months in the short period and dividing by 12.
+Apportion the minimum tax determined above by multiplying by the total number of months in the short period and dividing it by 12.

-Alternative apportionment.
+• Alternative apportionment checkbox.
 See Appendix D for complete information.

 Name.
 Generally, a consolidated Oregon return is filed in the name of the common parent corporation.
 If the parent corporation isn't doing business in Oregon, file the return in the name of the member of the group having the greatest presence in Oregon.
-"Having the greatest presence" means the member that has the largest Oregon property value as determined under ORS 314.655 (see Schedule OR-AP).
+"Having the greatest presence" means that the member has the largest Oregon property value as determined under ORS 314.655 (see Schedule OR-AP).